5 Steps to Wrangle Your Debt Faster With the Debt Lasso Method

 Saving your cash for now will let you build an emergency fund in case you do lose income.
 And if it turns out that you end up with an extra nest egg, consider it a bonus payment as you return to the debt lasso method.

-Tiffany Wendeln Connors is a staff writer/editor at The Penny Hoarder who is fully committed to corny puns.
+Tiffany Wendeln Connors is the deputy editor at The Penny Hoarder who is fully committed to corny puns.
 Read her bio and other work here, then catch her on Twitter @TiffanyWendeln.